-This book is for:
+This book is for the following roles:

-- Planners and architects considering deploying CICS applications in a Web services environment. - Systems programmers who are responsible for configuring CICS to support Web services - Applications programmers who are responsible for applications that will be deployed in a Web services environment.
+- Planners and architects considering deploying CICS applications in a web services environment. - Systems programmers who are responsible for configuring CICS to support web services. - Applications programmers who are responsible for applications that will be deployed in a web services environment.

-Changes in CICS Transaction Server for z/OS, Version 4 Release 1
+Changes in CICS Transaction Server for z/OS, Version 4 Release 2